novel-rs/cli/README.md

 - `-v, --verbose`: Use verbose output.
 This option provides more detailed output.
 - `-q, --quiet`: Do not print logs (default: **false**).
 This option suppresses logging output.
+- `--backtrace`: Print backtrace information.
+This option displays the backtrace information.
 - `-h, --help`: Print help.
 This option displays the help information.
 - `-V, --version`: Print version.
 This option prints the version information.